Disjoint $n$-amalgamation and pseudofinite countably categorical theories: Generic theories of equivalence relations

 Let $L_n'$ be the expanded language which includes, in addition to the relation $E$, $n$ binary relation symbols $C_1(x,y), \dots, C_n(x,y)$, where $x$ is a variable of sort $P$ and $y$ is a variable of sort $O$.
 Let $K_n'$ be the class of finite $L_n'$-structures which are expansions of structures in $K_n$ such that for all $a$ of sort $P$, each of the $E_a$-classes is picked by one of the formulas $C_i(a,y)$.

 We need to check that $K_n'$ is a \Fraisse expansion of $K_n$.
-Certainly we have $K_n = \{A\restriction L \mid A\in K_n'\}$, since every structure in $K_n$ can be expanded to one in $K_n'$ by labeling the classes for each equivalence relation.
-Suppose now that $(A,B)$ is a one-point extension in $K_n$, and $A'$ is an expansion of $A$ to a structure in $K_n'$.
-If the new element $b\in B$ is in $P(B)$, then it defines a new equivalence relation $E_b$ on $O(A) = O(B)$, and we can expand $B$ to $B'$ in $K_n'$ by labeling the $E_b$ classes arbitrarily.
+Certainly we have $K_n = \{A\restriction L \mid A\in K_n'\}$, since every structure in $K_n$ can be expanded to one in $K_n'$ by labeling the classes for each equivalence relation arbitrarily.
+Suppose now that $(A,B)$ is a one-point extension in $K_n$ and $A'$ is an expansion of $A$ to a structure in $K_n'$.
+If the new element $b\in B$ is in $P(B)$, then it defines a new equivalence relation $E_b$ on $O(A) = O(B)$, and we can expand $B$ to $B'$ in $K_n'$ by labeling the $E_b$-classes arbitrarily.
 On the other hand, suppose $b$ is in $O(B)$.
 Then for each parameter $a$, either $b$ is an existing $E_a$-class labeled by $C_i(a,y)$, in which case we set $C_i(a,b)$, or $b$ is in a new $E_a$-class, in which case we set $C_j(a,b)$ for some unused $C_j$.

 Finally, note that $T_{K_n'}$ has disjoint $2$-amalgamation, since it is a \Fraisse class with the disjoint amalgamation property.
 I claim that it also has disjoint $n$-amalgamation for all $n\geq 3$.
-Indeed, the behavior of the ternary relation $E_x(y,z)$ is entirely determined by the behavior of the binary relations $C_i(x,y)$, and an $L_{n}'$-structure $(P(A),O(A))$ is in $K_n'$ if and only if for every $a$ in $P(A)$ and $b$ in $O(a)$, $C_i(a,b)$ holds for eactly one $i$.
+Indeed, the behavior of the ternary relation $E_x(y,z)$ is entirely determined by the behavior of the binary relations $C_i(x,y)$, and an $L_{n}'$-structure $(P(A),O(A))$ is in $K_n'$ if and only if for every $a$ in $P(A)$ and $b$ in $O(a)$, $C_i(a,b)$ holds for exactly one $i$.
 So any inconsistency is already ruled out at the level of the $2$-types.
-Since every pair of variables is contained in one of the types in a coherent $\mathcal{P}^-([n])$-family of types for $n\geq 3$, every disjoint $n$-amalgamation problem has a solution.
+Since in a coherent $\mathcal{P}^-([n])$-family of types for $n\geq 3$, every pair of variables is contained in one of the types, we conclude that there are no inconsistencies, and every disjoint $n$-amalgamation problem has a solution.

 So $T_{K_n'}$ has disjoint $n$-amalgamation for all $n$, and hence it and its reduct $T_{K_n}$ are pseudofinite by Theorem~\ref{thm:main}. \end{proof}